algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 #### 12.3.3.
 Linux

-To do since we don't have the information yet.
+Unfortunately, we do not have access to a Linux environment to test or build the project at this time.

 ### 12.4.
 Template